 Immunity From Inadmissibility Under Immigrant Laws (Foreign Activity).

-If you are found guilty of an immigration offense, illegal entry, or overstaying a visa, you may qualify for a waiver of inadmissibility.
-This waiver lets you return to the U.S. after illegal presence or entry.
-To qualify, you must demonstrate that your qualified relative, such as a U.S. citizen or green card holder spouse or parent, would experience “extreme hardship” if you cannot stay in the United States.
+If you’ve been found guilty of an immigration offense illegal entry, or overstaying a visa you could get a waiver of inadmissibility.
+This waiver lets you come back to the U.S. after illegal presence or illegal entry.
+If you can get the waiver, you will have to show that your qualified relative (for example, spouse or parent who is a U.S. citizen or green card holder) would face “extreme hardship” if you aren’t allowed to remain in the United States.

-For instance, you must demonstrate that your family member would experience hardship if the U.S. excludes you while your green card application is being processed.
+For instance, you’ll have to prove that your family member would suffer if you were ostracized from the U.S. while your green card application is processed.
 Waiver is tough, but you can get it with the right argument.

 Applying for a Provisional Waiver